briis/unifiprotect/unifiprotect.markdown

 Before you install this Integration you need to ensure that the following two settings are applied in Unifi Protect:

 1. **Local User** The process of creating a local users varies depending on whether you use a CloudKey+ or an UDMP/UNVR server.
-But follow the manual for either device to create a local user, that has Administrative rights for Unifi Protect.
+Please follow the manual for either device to create a local user, that has Administrative rights for Unifi Protect.

 2. **RTSP Stream** Live Streaming for Cameras is enabled by activating the RTSP stream on each attached camera.
 Select each camera under the CAMERAS tab in the Unfi Protect App or Web Interface, click on the camera and you will get a menu on the right side.
 Click the MANAGE button and there will be a menu like the picture below.
 (If you can't see the same picture click the + sign to the right of RTSP).
 Make sure that at least one of the streams is set to on.
 It does not matter which one, or if you select more than one, the integration will pick the one with the highest resolution.